Oregon Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-Flexible pickup and delivery locations near major highways cost less.
-Carriers save time and money avoiding neighborhood roads.
-Ask about locations near wide highways and parking lots for better rates.
+Flexible pickup and delivery locations near major highways save money.
+Carriers prefer wide roads and accessible parking areas over narrow neighborhood streets.
+Ask about locations close to interstates to unlock better rates.

 3